 Iím not in a position to recommend (or not) any local PC suppliers as I donít use them.
 However, I can say that very few of my customers have anything good to say about any of them.
 John Lewis being the only exception.

 * There are worrying signs that John Lewis are lowering their standards, especially on items that fail during warranty.
 Theyíll send items away for repair, rather than offering a replacement or exchange.

 Mac or PC?

 Itís a little disconcerting to see so many people choose to buy a Mac just because of their looks, as they are excellent computers that are integrated very well with the software.
 You must get AppleCare though as most new Apple computers have no user-serviceable components.
-The latest 2016 MacBook Pros are very disappointing and massively over-priced.
-All the new, interesting stuff is happening on Windows computers these days.
-With falling iPad sales and stagnant computer sales, Apple has become a one-product company, the iPhone.
+The 2016 MacBook Pros were very disappointing and massively over-priced with poor, unreliable keyboards.
+With falling iPad sales and stagnant computer sales, Apple has become a one-product company - the iPhone.
 Oh and dongles, they sell lots of dongles.
-It seems that theyíve lost interest in making computers that real people actually want.

 Laptop or Desktop?

 Pound for pound, compared to a laptop, a desktop will always be quicker, more reliable, have a larger, clearer screen, be more comfortable to use with a proper keyboard and mouse and be easier to upgrade.
 Replacement parts are also much easier and cheaper to fit than those for laptops.